Jewish collaboration with Nazi Germany: Israel

 A 1950 Israeli law passed by the First Knesset criminalised Jewish collaboration with the Nazis.
 Under this law, around forty alleged Jewish collaborators were put on trial between 1951 and 1972, of whom two-thirds were convicted.

 Europe

 In Poland after the war, 1,800 people were convicted by the courts for antisemitic persecution during the war.
 Among them, 44 were Jews; in their proceeding Central Committee of Polish Jews participated actively.
 In Western Europe, Jews accused of collaboration faced honour courts.

+In Sweden, a similar Jewish honor court operated in Stockholm.
+In one documented case, the court tried Herbert Schultz, a former Jewish ghetto and camp functionary accused of collaboration and mistreatment of fellow Jews.
+Presided over by Rabbi Abraham Israel Jacobson, the court ruled in November 1948 that Schultz's actions had been "brutal and unworthy of a Jew," but declined to impose punishment, weighing mitigating circumstances against his conduct as well as sympathy for the Schultzes, who had both lost their children during the war.

 Soviet Union

 In the Soviet Union, Jewish collaborators, such as police officers, were initially tried like any other collaborator for "treason to the motherland."